TYPO3-Documentation/t3docs-wiki-migration/output_pages/T3board20eu.rst

 ::

-   Feel free to follow us on Twitter too: @t3board https://twitter.com/t3board [outdated link] !
+   Feel free to follow us on Twitter too: @t3board https://twitter.com/t3board [not available anymore] !

 What the accommodation offers
 =============================